 If a school becomes aware of equal opportunity violations or sexual harassment, the school will take appropriate actions to investigate the situation.
 For more information on the student grievance process speak with your principal and/or follow the Student Grievance Process in this handbook.
-For more information on Title IX or to report any civil rights violation or Title IX violation, contact the EEO Director, who serves as the Title IX Coordinator, at the ASD Education Center, 5530 E. Northern Lights Blvd, Anchorage, AK 99504-3135 (907) 742-4132.
+For more information on Title IX or to report any civil rights violation or Title IX violation, contact the Senior Director of Equity and Compliance, who serves as the Title IX Coordinator, at the ASD Education Center, 5530 E. Northern Lights Blvd, Anchorage, AK 99504-3135 (907) 742-4132.